Xingming Deng, MD, PhD

 - Dr. Deng is a core member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University.

-Dr. Deng is a faculty member engaged in cancer research and currently holds the appointment of Professor in the Department of Radiation Oncology at Emory University School of Medicine.
+Dr. Deng is a faculty member engaged in cancer research and currently holds the appointment of Professor and is the inaugural Chair in Cancer Biology in the Department of Radiation Oncology at Emory University School of Medicine.
 From 2009 to 2017, he was Associate Professor in the Department of Radiation Oncology at Emory University School of Medicine.
 Dr. Deng completed his postdoctoral training at the University of Texas Medical Branch.
 He was an assistant professor in Division of Hematology/Oncology, Department of Medicine at University of Florida before joining Emory.

 He is an active member of the American Association for Cancer Research.
 He has been the recipient of eighteen research grants, including Clinical Innovator Awards from Flight Attendant Medical Research Institute, NASA research grant, and several R01 grants from NIH/NCI.
 Dr. Deng also teaches the advanced course for cancer biology graduate students and medical residents.
 He has mentored a number of undergraduates, graduates, postdoctoral fellows, medical residents and junior faculty members in University of Florida and Emory University.
 Dr. Deng currently serves as a Course Director in Advanced Graduate Cancer Biology Program in Emory Laney Graduate School.
 He has served on several national and international grant review panels.
 He also serves on the editorial board for several journals and is frequently invited to serve as reviewer for numerous biomedical journals.